clement893/New-Arise/docs/ARCHITECTURE.md

 # 🏗️ Architecture Documentation

-Complete architecture overview of the MODELE-NEXTJS-FULLSTACK application.
+Complete architecture overview of this full-stack template application.

 ---